 - And without a waffle cone maker

-- line a baking sheet with baking paper.
+- line a baking sheet with baking paper or a silicone mat.

 - Pour some batter onto the sheet (about 2 tablespoons) using the back of a tablespoon make a round disk as thin and even as you can.
 Fill the tray with as many as you can without them touching.